 While it often feels like we’re a slave to our habits – after all, our habitual behavior is based on well-established neural pathways – Buddhism says that it’s possible to overcome them.
 We have the ability to change and forge brand new neural pathways, throughout our life.

 When a feeling comes to our minds to do something, there’s a space before the karmic impulse drives us to act.
 We don’t immediately act out whatever feeling arises – we did learn to be toilet trained, after all!
 In the same way, when the feeling to say something hurtful arises, we can choose, “Shall I say it, or not?”
+We might feel momentary relief at expressing our annoyance by yelling at someone, but being in the habit of yelling at others is an unhappy state of mind.
+We all know that resolving conflict through dialogue is a much happier, more peaceful state.
 This ability to discriminate between constructive and destructive action is what really distinguishes humans from animals – that is our great advantage.

 Having said that, it’s not always easy to choose to refrain from destructive actions.
 It becomes easier when we have enough space in our heads to be mindful of the feelings that come up, which is why Buddhist training encourages us to develop mindfulness [See: What is Meditation?].
 As we slow down, we become much more aware of what we’re thinking and what we’re about to say or do.
 We start to observe, “I feel like saying something that will hurt someone.
 If I say it, it will cause difficulties.
 So, I will not say it.”
 In this way, we can choose.
 When we’re not mindful, we usually have such a rush of thoughts and feelings that we compulsively act on whatever comes to our heads, causing us no end of trouble.